DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 Hm...
 I don't like its name and I don't like that it's stored in the `dovah/files/` directory.

 I think `active_load_order` might be a better name.
 This would better distinguish it from the general concept of a "load order," while also matching the term "active file" and being clearer about the class's purpose: it holds all of the loaded data associated with a load order; it's the DovahKit counterpart to Bethesda's `TESDataHandler`.
+We could then repurpose the name "file load order" for the class that we currently call something like "load order normalizer."

 One thing I'd really like to do is do a better job of separating out all the machinery related to loading and saving.
 It'd be nice if `active_load_order` would just retain the loaded data, and defer to temporary data structures for the actual load and save operations &mdash; perhaps something like `dovah::load_order_serialization::load_process` and `dovah::load_order_serialization::save_process`.
 Passkeys could grant them appropriate access to the `active_load_order` internals.